Keenan-PG/node/README.md

 ### npm i (or npm install)

-node_modules is ignored by Git, so first step (given node and npm are installed) would be to cd into the drive this is cloned from, and then run npm i (or npm install) this will download all dependencies.
+node_modules is ignored by Git, so first step (given node and npm are installed):
+CD into the drive this is cloned from, into node-notes-app, and then run npm i (or npm install) this will download all dependencies.

-### yargs
+#### yargs

 yargs is funky. creates node arguments. basically a better way to create/access for process.argv.

-#### adding/removing a note
+### adding/removing a note

 there will be more functionality. but thus far, do this: